-(1) Subject to subsection (2), a technical report required under any of the following provisions of this Instrument shall be prepared by a qualified person that is, at the date of the technical report, independent of the issuer:

-1. First-time Reporting Issuer - Subsection 4.1(1)
+- (1) Subject to subsection (2), any disclosure made and a technical report required under any of the following provisions of this Instrument shall be prepared by a qualified person that is, at the date of the technical reportdisclosure, independent of the issuer: - 1.
+First-time_Time Reporting Issuer -Subsection 4.1(1) only for the first time the issuer becomes a reporting issuer in any one Canadian jurisdiction;

-2. Long Form Prospectus and Valuation - Paragraphs 4.2(1) and 7

-3. Other - Paragraphs 4.2(1)2, 3, 4, 5, 6, 8, 9 and 10 if the document discloses a preliminary assessment, or mineral resources or mineral reserves on a property material to the issuer for the first time, or discloses a 100 percent or greater change, from the most recently filed technical report prepared by a qualified person who is independent of the issuer, in mineral resources or mineral reserves on a property material to the issuer

-4. Reporting Issuer in an Additional Canadian Jurisdiction - Subsection 4.1(2)

-(2) A technical report required to be filed by a producing issuer under paragraphs 3 and 4 of subsection (1) is not required to be prepared by an independent qualified person.

-(3) A technical report required to be filed by an issuer that is or has contracted to become a joint venture participant, concerning a property which is or will be the subject of the joint venture's activities, is not required to be prepared by an independent qualified person if the qualified person preparing the report is an employee of, or retained by, another participant in the joint venture that is a producing issuer.
+- 2. Long Form Prospectus-and, Valuation or TSX Venture Exchange Short Form Offering Document- Paragraphs 4.2(1)I-and, 7 and 8; or - 3.
+Other Paragraphs 4.2(1) 2, 3, 4, 5, 6, 8, 9 and 10 if the document discloses for the first time a preliminary assessment, or mineral resources or mineral reserves on a property material to the issuer for the first time, or discloses a 100 percent or greater change, from the most recently filed technical report prepared by a qualified person who is independent of the issuer, in mineral resources or mineral resources or mineral to the issuer. - 4.
+Reporting Issuer in an Additional Canadian Jurisdiction Subsection 4.1(2) - (2) A technical report required to be filed by a producing issuer under paragraphsparagraph 3 and 4 of subsection (1) is not required to be prepared by an independent qualified person. - (3) A technical report required to be filed by an issuer that is or has contracted to become a joint venture participant, concerning a property which is or will be the subject of the joint venture's activities, is not required to be prepared by an independent qualified person if the qualified person preparing the report relies on scientific and technical information provided by a qualified person that is an employee of, or retained by, another a producing issuer that is a participant in the joint venture that is a producing issuer.

-PART 6 PREPARATION OF TECHNICAL REPORT

-6.1 Nature of the Technical Report - A technical report shall be prepared on the basis of all available factual data that is relevant to the disclosure which it supports.

-6.2 Personal Inspection - At least one qualified person preparing or supervising the preparation of the technical report shall inspect the property that is the subject of the technical report.

-6.3 Maintenance of Records - The issuer shall keep copies of assay and other analytical certificates, drill logs and other information referenced in the technical report or used as a basis for the technical report for 7 years.
+- 6.1 Nature of theThe Technical Report A technical report shall be prepared on the basis of all available factual data that is relevant to the disclosure whichthat it supports. - 6.2 Current Personal Inspection At- Unless exempted under section 9.2, at least one qualified person who is primarily responsible for preparing or supervising the preparation of the technical report shall inspecthave made a current inspection on the property that is the subject of the technical report. - 6.3 Maintenance of Records The issuer shall keep for 7 years copies of assay and other analytical certificates, drill logs and other information referenced in the technical report or used as a basis for the technical report.
+For 7 years.